abhi-mike-g/Watt-UP/README.md

 ## Models Used
 - None external.
 The MVP uses a tabular Q-learning model saved as `models/q_table.pkl` after training.

-## Models Published
-- (If you want us to publish the trained Q-table to Hugging Face, say so and provide account details or we will provide upload instructions.)

 ## Datasets Used
 - No external datasets used.
 The agent generates `logs/rl_data.csv` during runtime which can be published.

 ## Attribution
 Third-party libraries used: Flask, psutil, PyYAML, numpy, pandas.
-See `ATTRIBUTION.md` for details.
+See [ATTRIBUTION.md](https://github.com/abhi-mike-g/Watt-UP/blob/main/ATTRIBUTION.md) for details.